2012 CHIP Student online application is now available. The due date was Friday, Feb. 24, 2012

 -Demonstrated and/or well-articulated interest in public health

-- Friday, February 24, 2012 - Application deadline for applicants to the Statewide program and those who wish to be considered for either the Statewide or the Milwaukee program.
+Tuesday, February 7, 2017 by 8am- Application deadline for applicants to the Statewide program and those who wish to be considered for either the Statewide or the Milwaukee program.

 * We hope to finalize all matches by the end of April *

-- Thursday, March 15, 2012 - Extended application deadline for those who are ONLY interested in the Milwaukee program (with sites in Milwaukee, Waukesha, Kenosha, Racine and Walworth counties).
-Please note that applicants who wish to be considered for either the Milwaukee or the Statewide program must apply by February 24.
+February 15 by 4pm- Extended application deadline for those who are ONLY interested in the Milwaukee program (with sites in Milwaukee, Waukesha, Kenosha, and Racine counties).
+Please note that applicants who wish to be considered for either the Milwaukee or the Statewide program must apply by February 7 by 8am.

 Where to send letters of recommendation and transcripts: